 Once you've let them cool, you'll have lovely vanilla-infused, perfectly cooked pears to slice up and place upon your ganache.

+Arrange the pears starting at the outside and working your way in.
+It's a fancy look with minimal effort.
 This is the point where I made a drastic mistake.
 I used about half my pears that I'd poached thinking that it was lovely this way.
 I was wrong.
 LAYER it up!
 You want a whole heckuva lot of pears on that baby...otherwise you won't be able to taste them.
 That is sad.
 You'll have to add the extra pears to your slice later like I did.

 I prefer this tart cold, directly from the refrigerator.
 That may be a personal preference, but I'm pretty sure I'm right.